 Just like your profile picture and banner art, this can also be added in the Branding tab of Customization.

-To find out more about adding a watermark, check out our guide on How to Add a Custom Watermark.
+To find out more about adding a YouTube subscribe link to your videos, check out our guide on How to Add a Custom Watermark.

 Update Your YouTube Channel Description

 Next, head to the Basic info tab to add your channel description.
 You can include a couple of sentences describing what your channel is about and the content you’ll be releasing.
 This will show up on your YouTube channel under the About section.

 If you scroll down, you’ll also see a Links section.
 This is the perfect place to include links to your website, social media profiles, lead magnets or even free PDF downloads and guides you’d like to share with your viewers.

 Step #3: Research YouTube Content Ideas Before You Film